 Learning how to cook really great food requires a look at the most basic recipes.
-There are many secrets in the culinary arts that chefs learn at school and they often apply to the simplest of foods.
+There are many secrets in the culinary arts that chefs learn at school, secrets that often apply to the simplest of foods.

 01 of 08

 Sauces and dressings are quite often the keys to great food.
 If you can understand how to make a great vinaigrette, you will understand the elements and requirements that go into other dressings.
 This is culinary school 101 and you can take this vinaigrette recipe in any direction you like once you know the finer details.